 - Drizzle with any remaining brown sugar mixture.

 - Sprinkle with freshly ground black pepper and bake at 400 for about 15 minutes.

 Green Bean Bundles with Bacon would be the perfect make-ahead dish.

 If you want to make these bacon-wrapped green beans ahead of time, I would do the initial cooking of the beans and bacon, assemble them, and then cover and refrigerate.
 Then, whenever you’re ready, set them out a few minutes to get the chill off and then cook as directed in the oven.
-Did you know we have an entire post of “make-ahead” dishes?
-You can check those out by clicking here.
+Did you know we have an entire post of make ahead recipes?